automock/automock.dev/learn/center/testing-tools.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Testing Concepts and Tools
+# Testing Glossary

 In the realm of software testing, several key concepts and tools play pivotal roles.
 Understanding these helps in selecting the right tools for your project's needs.